 When we imagine Channel 4 HQ, we see Phil and Kirsty behind the reception desk, the entire cast of Hollyoaks attempting to squeeze into one lift, and Jamie from Made In Chelsea trying to find caviar in the canteen.
 When some people think about apprenticeships, they don’t always imagine something so glamorous.
-So we did a little investigating to find out what Channel 4 apprenticeships are really like.
+So, because we’ve just added LOADS of Channel 4 apprenticeships to our opportunities page, we did a little investigating to find out what Channel 4 apprenticeships are really like.

 We grilled Pria Quinlan, a 19-year-old E4 Marketing Apprentice, and Heather McCorriston, also 19, the Nations and Regions apprentice at Channel 4, to find out more about why they love work…

 What do you do day to day as a Channel 4 apprentice?

 “My apprenticeship involves working across the E4 social media platforms,” Pria told us.
 “My aim is to drive viewers to engage with the E4 brand and its content.
 I also work with internal and external stakeholders to advertise and promote Channel 4 content across all media platforms, and I assist the marketing department to ensure everything runs smoothly.
 I also manage the day to day duties of a partnership called ‘Slacker Club’, where we offer free screenings of new film release for students.”

 “I’m part of the Nations and Regions team which is tasked with upping the commissions outside of London,” Heather told us.
 “We put on briefing events for all the independent producers in different areas, and then the commissioning editors come out and brief the talent there about what they’re looking for.
 My team has been involved in programmes like; Educating Cardiff, Super Shoppers, Dispatches and The Secret Life of Lego.”

 What’s it really like working at Channel 4?